Okipa/laravel-table/README.md

 To use them, you'll have to pass a closure parameter to the `action` method.
 This closure will allow you to manipulate a `Illuminate\Database\Eloquent $model` argument and has to return an `AbstractColumnAction` instance.

-You'll be able to chain the same methods as for a row action => [See row actions configuration](#define-table-row-actions).
+You'll be able to chain the same methods as for a row action => [See bulk actions configuration](#define-table-bulk-actions).

 ```php
 namespace App\Tables;